jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   - ``%`` is a `modulo <https://en.wikipedia.org/wiki/Modulo>`_ operator which divides the number on the left by the number on the right and gives a remainder
   - ``even_numbers.append(item)`` adds ``item`` to ``even_numbers`` if ``item`` divided by ``2`` leaves a remainder of ``0``

-* I will add the values of the result to the test to make it pass
+* I add the values of the result to the test to make it pass

   .. code-block:: python